 - Students must successfully complete a portfolio review before progressing to upperdivision classes.
-(The department secretary has review dates.) - Students must mount an art show at the conclusion of their course work to prove proficiency in their selected art concentration. - Students must maintain at least a 2.0 GPA in major courses to graduate as a department major.
+(The department secretary has review dates.) - Students must mount an art show at the conclusion of their course work to prove proficiency in their selected art concentration. - Graphic design majors may elect a professional portfolio review in lieu of a senior art show - Students must maintain at least a 2.0 GPA in major courses to graduate as a department major.